DataDog/integrations-extras/perimeterx/README.md

 ### Installation

-No installation is required on your host
+No installation is required on your host.

 ### Configuration